Tax Season: Let’s Review Your 2022 Tax Return!

-Though filing your tax return can be done entirely independent of professional assistance, I highly recommend engaging a CPA (Certified Professional Accountant) to help you do so.
-Here are three great reasons it is worth hiring an expert:
+For the DIYers out there, filing your tax return can be done entirely independent of professional assistance.
+Despite that, I still highly recommend engaging a CPA (Certified Professional Accountant) to help you do so.
+Aside from alleviating some of the stress and ensuring your return is filed correctly, here are three other great reasons it is worth hiring an expert:

 - You have a small business or side-hustle: A CPA can help you navigate the world of 1099s and possible tax-write-offs for your business.

 - You own rental property: Real estate investments can be especially tricky, and a professional can help you figure out what deductions you are (or are not) entitled to.

 - You are contacted by the IRS: Should your return get selected for an audit; your CPA will be happy to represent you.
 In fact, they’re probably the only person you know who doesn’t mind dealing with the IRS.

 Build Your Professional Tax Return Support Team

 Financial success usually does not happen by accident.
 You need to be intentional in the steps you take and work with the right team of financial professionals to maximize your chances of success.